 Glycogen storage disorders are hereditary conditions that run in families.
-If someone else in your family, or if you personally, or one of your existing children, has a glycogen storage disorder, your doctor may refer you to a geneticist (a gene specialist).
+If someone else in your family has a glycogen storage disorder (or if you personally have one, or one of your existing children has one), your doctor may refer you to a gene specialist (geneticist).
 The geneticist will be able to discuss the likelihood of your future child, or children, having a glycogen storage disorder.

 Further reading & references